-Active antennas can do many things on designers’ systems when using right.
-Thus, users need to understand the antenna tuning concept.
-This concept affects spectrum usage, dropped calls, or download speeds.
+Active antennas can do many things on designers’ systems when used right.
+Thus, users need to understand the antenna tuning concept, which affects spectrum usage, dropped calls, or download speeds.
 Not only that, but operators must also understand the role of active and passive antenna systems.

-Active antenna systems are not like passive antennas.
-They automatically compensate for changes by adjusting themselves.
+Active antenna systems are not like passive antennas, and they automatically compensate for changes by adjusting themselves.
 These changes can be the detuning effects and frequency of the user’s hand and head.
-So, tablets and smartphones with active antennas can offer constant fast downlink.
-People can also get uplink connections with significantly little dropped calls.
+So, tablets and smartphones with active antennas can offer constant fast downlinks, and people can also get uplink connections with significantly little dropped calls.

 What Are Active Antennas?

-Active antennas contain active electronic components such as radio designs with antenna-integration.
+Active antennas contain active electronic components such as radio designs with antenna integration.
 So, people place importance on active antennas with the mobile system’s evolution.
-They have used the active antennas concept with conventional antennas for some time.
-Users have also applied this concept to textile wearable antennas recently.
+They have used the active antennas concept with conventional antennas for some time, and users have also recently applied this concept to textile wearable antennas.

 There is no need for an active antenna system to have passive elements.
-Active antenna unit can transform traditional antennas with intelligent integration.
-With that, it can contribute to base station efficiency.
-Operators can then increase the required coverage and capacity target for their system.
+Functional antenna units can transform traditional antennas with intelligent integration.
+It can contribute to base station efficiency, and operators can then increase the required coverage and capacity target for their system.